mrabhishek29/Enterprise-Inventory-System/README.md

-# Smart-Order-Processing-System
+# Enterprise-Inventory-System
-This repo contains the project of smart order processing system which includes make order, order processing, delete order etc.
+This repo contains the project of the Enterprise Inventory system, which includes making orders, order processing, deleting orders etc.